dwhiffing/fury/content/nato/us/air/fighter/body.md

 The unquestionable success of the F-15 as an air-to-air platform predictably led to a derivative able to conduct air-to-ground missions.
-The F-15E Strike Eagle can do everything that the F-15C can do, but is optimally configured for a deep strike into enemy territory using terrain following radar and precision munitions.
+The F-15E Strike Eagle can do everything that the F-15C can do, but has a rear seat for a Weapon Systems Officer (WSO) and is optimally configured for a deep strike into enemy territory using terrain following radar and precision munitions.
 It has a powerful integrated electronic countermeasures (ECM) system, conformal fuel tanks for added range and plenty of weapon stations.
 Historically production trickled off in ‘92 to just 3 aircraft but at its peak in ’87 and ’88, and again 1991, 42 aircraft were produced.
 Northern Fury has this production maintained through ’89 and ’90 (an increase from 35 each year) and continuing into ‘93.
 Overall increasing the production by 100 aircraft.
-Factoring in attrition there are now 301 Strike eagles available which translates to one additional wing (6<sup>th</sup>
-Tactical Fighter Wing at Mountain Home AFB, ID) and the continuation of 550<sup>th</sup> FS as the conversion training unit into mid 1994.
+Factoring in attrition there are now 301 Strike eagles available which translates to one additional wing (6<sup>th</sup> Tactical Fighter Wing at Mountain Home AFB, ID) and the continuation of 550<sup>th</sup> FS as the conversion training unit into mid
+1994.

 | Sqn    | Name            | Wing  | Location                | No. | Type  | Remarks      |